namshi/preconfig/README.md

 This library is a PHP port of [Namshi/Reconfig](https://github.com/namshi/reconfig) javascript library.

+## Prerequisites

+This library needs PHP 5.4+.

+It has been tested using PHP5.4 to PHP5.6 and HHVM.

 ## Installation

 You can install the library directly with composer: